 Scope

-This document provides guidance on processing of high dynamic range video.
+This document provides guidance on processing of high dynamic range video including conversions steps for going from a linear light RGB representation with BT.2020 colour primaries to 10 bit, ST 2084, 4:2:0, non-constant luminance Y’CbCr representation.
 The scope of this document is illustrated in Figure 1.

 Figure 1.
 Illustration of the scope of this document.

 It should be noted that the content preparation step as well as the display adaptation step are considered to be out of scope of this document.
 The processing steps described in this document are made available for reference only and does not contain any elements of normative nature.
-The intention with this document is to provide a best-practice guideline for operating an HDR video system.
+It is possible to replace one or more of the processing steps described in this document for example in order to reduce computational complexity or to improve fidelity.
+The intention with this document is to provide a best-practice guideline for operating an HDR video system that is constrained to use a 10 bit, ST 2084, 4:2:0, non-constant luminance Y’CbCr representation.
+This configuration is aligned with the HDR10 media profile defined in [CFFMF2.1].
 The processing steps in this document are optimized with the intention of providing the best possible result when the same Hypothetical Reference Viewing Environment (HRVE) is used before the HDR system as after the HDR system.
 This document does not account for when different viewing environments are used before and after the HDR system.

 NOTE 1 – This document does not provide any description of any preferred HRVE but acknowledges the fact that in many applications of HDR video it might be desirable with a well-defined HRVE description to ensure alignment between content preparation and content consumption.